keenlabs/Keen-Docs/source/clients/ruby/usage_guide.rst

     require 'rubygems'
     require 'keen'

-If you haven't done so already, login to `Keen.io <https://keen.io/login>`_ to generate a :ref:`project <projects>` for your app.
+If you haven't done so already,  `login to Keen.io to generate a project <https://keen.io/add-project>`_  for your app.
 Select "+ Create a new project" from the projects drop down in the upper left navigation.

 Define these variables in your Ruby program: